UCU INDUSTRIAL ACTION Information

 How will I be impacted by potential strike action?

 Staff and postgraduate students who are members of UCU may strike.
-We don’t yet know what industrial action may be taken, if the current ballots pass, so it is difficult to assess any potential impact of strike action.
+It is difficult to assess any potential impact of strike action, but UCU have announced action including a marking and assessment boycott alongside potential days of strike action.

 It is difficult to know how strike action will impact individual students, as it will depend on the timing of the strikes and it may differ from subject to subject and depending on your level of study.
 It is reasonable to expect some subjects to be impacted more than others by any potential strike action.
 In the event of strike action, the University should communicate with you via your subject and college about any potential disruption.